Gwangho99/mem-curv-diff/README.md

 * `parquet_to_jsonl.py`: Converts the parquet metadata format into a JSONL format for easy loading.
 * **Example Usage:** (See `verify_sdv1_wb_attack.sh` for an end-to-end example)

-*Note: Due to hardware-level floating-point non-determinism in diffusion models (e.g., varying CUDA or library versions), the exact number of detected memorization prompts and seeds in Step 1 may vary slightly across different environments.*
+*Note: the exact number of detected memorization prompts and seeds in Step 1 may vary slightly across different environments.*

 ### Step 2: Metric Map Generation (Localization)